Nilesh179/KonikaFerdous.github.io/README.md

 # KonikaFerdous Resumme
-## Hey there, I am Konika Ferdous and this is my resume. you are all welcome for visiting my GitHub Repository.
+## Hey there, I am Konika Ferdous and this is my resume.
+You are all welcome for visiting my GitHub Repository.

 ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1") Test static website for hosting in github.